Learning Goals and Outcomes

 - Alumni will have the communication skills necessary to successfully collaborate with non-expert users of applied mathematics and statistics.

-- Graduates will have the intellectual curiosity and flexibility to grow with developing technology and new methods mathematics and statistics.
+- Graduates will have the intellectual curiosity and flexibility to grow with developing technology and new methods in mathematics and statistics.